All eyes on Andonovski after USWNT inches past Nigeria to cap off Summer Series

 Alana Cook didn’t see the field in any of the games, so the promising defender will now look toward the 2023 World Cup.
 The same goes for Andi Sullivan, who did see a few minutes against Jamaica but was bypassed for a look at the No.6 spot in favor of normal defender Emily Sonnett on Wednesday.

-Further forward, Sophia Smith appears set to fall just short of the Olympic squad after playing sparingly in the three games and seeing Lynn Williams, one of her main competitors for a roster spot, come in off the bench and score against Nigeria.
+Further forward, Sophia Smith looks like she may fall just short of the Olympic squad after playing sparingly in the three games and seeing Lynn Williams, one of her main competitors for a roster spot, come in off the bench and score against Nigeria.

 And Carli Lloyd looks set for one more international tournament, as the 38-year-old put in a strong showing over the three games, including an assist against Nigeria.
 Lloyd looks like the best option for Andonovski to back up Alex Morgan at target forward.